πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 String I/O

-Use %s for string I/O. In scanf, note that you don't need &!
+Use %s for reading and writing strings.
+With scanf, note that you don't need &!

 char name[20];